 What to know about the "designated survivor" and State of the Union

-Washington — When President Trump delivers his State of the Union address to a joint session of Congress on Tuesday, all his top aides and Cabinet members will be in attendance — except one.
+Washington — As President Trump delivers his State of the Union address to a joint session of Congress on Tuesday, all his top aides and Cabinet members will be in attendance — except one.
+This year, it's Interior Secretary David Bernhardt.

 The "designated survivor" is the member of Mr. Trump's Cabinet who will be whisked away from D.C. by U.S. Secret Service, just in case catastrophe strikes at the Capitol and decimates the president and the top government officials.
 The designated survivor would ensure continuity of government by taking over the presidency in that case.